Introduction

 Symptoms of Myasthenia Gravis typically worsen with sustained muscle use and progress throughout the day.
 This phenomenon, known as fatigability, occurs as the presynaptic supply of acetylcholine becomes insufficient to compete with the receptor-blocking antibodies, leading to a decrease in muscle response.

-Diagnosing Myasthenia Gravis involves clinical evaluation, serological testing (for presence of antibodies against the ACh receptor), and electrophysiological studies (MG patients shows a decremental response in muscle action potentials with repetitive stimulation).
+Diagnosing Myasthenia Gravis involves clinical evaluation, serological testing (for presence of antibodies against the ACh receptor), and electrophysiological studies (MG patients show a decremental response in muscle action potentials with repetitive stimulation).

 Treatments for MG include: